hasinhayder/hydra/README.md

 Route::get('greet', [MessageController::class,'greet'])->middleware(['auth:sanctum', 'ability:admin']);
 ```

 Only an `HTTP GET` call with a valid admin user's access token can access this route.
-If you want this route to be accessible by the users with `admin`, **or** the `user` role, then modify it.
+If you want this route to be accessible by the users with `admin`, **OR** the `user` role, then modify it.

 ```php
 Route::get('greet', [MessageController::class,'greet'])->middleware(['auth:sanctum', 'ability:admin,user']);
 ```

-If you want this route to be accessible by the users with both `user`, **and** the `customer` role, then modify it.
+If you want this route to be accessible by the users with both `user`, **AND** the `customer` role, then modify it.

 ```php
 Route::get('greet', [MessageController::class,'greet'])->middleware(['auth:sanctum', 'abilities:customer,user']);